Key Takeaways

 Today's Refinance Rate Snapshot

-Here is where the market stands as of early April 2026:
+Here is where the market stands for May 2026 planning:

-*Sources: Freddie Mac Primary Mortgage Market Survey (April 2, 2026); Bankrate national lender survey (April 2026).
-Rates vary by credit score, loan-to-value ratio, loan size, and lender.*
+Sources: Freddie Mac Primary Mortgage Market Survey (May 28, 2026); Mortgage Bankers Association Weekly Applications Survey for the week ending May 22, 2026.
+Rates vary by credit score, loan-to-value ratio, loan size, points, cash-out status, lock period, property type, and lender.

 The more interesting story is in the 15-year refinance, which sits 0.63–0.67% below the 30-year rate.
 That spread makes term-shortening refinances unusually attractive for borrowers who can absorb the higher monthly payment.